Equity Research Tutorials

 What is Buy and Hold Strategy?

-The strategy of buy and hold is long term passive investment strategy where the shareholders who purchased the shares continue to hold those stocks without considering the conditions prevailing in the market.
+The strategy of buy and hold is a long term passive investment strategy where the shareholders who purchased the shares continue to hold those stocks without considering the conditions prevailing in the market.
 Investors following this strategy of Buy and hold rely on the company’s fundamental analysis in which they are planning to invest.
 Fundamental analysis includes factors such as past performance of the company, its long-term growth strategy, types of products that the company offers along with their quality, working of the management of the company, etc.

 While going for the strategy of buy and hold, fluctuations of short-term nature in the market, inflation, business cycles, etc are avoided and not considered as the deciding factor.